rtsao/styletron-legacy/README.md

  */

 /**
- * `css` is a string containing all the css that was passed into `injectOnce`
- * during the render.
-When you send down the HTML to the client, you should set this
- * as the contents of <style data-styletron></style> in the <head>.
- */

-/**
- * `hydrationSrc` is a string of JS source code to hydrate styletron on the
+ * `hydrationSrc` is a string of JS source code to hydrate styletron on the client.
+ * This script injects a <style> element containing the server-rendered styles and also
- * client.
-This prevents re-injection of styles rendered onthe server.
-Set this string
+ * prevents re-injection of server-rendered styles on subsequent client renders.
- * as the contents of a <script> element before your main bundle.
+ * Set this string as the contents of a <script> element in <head> so it is before <body>
+ * and your client bundle.
  */
 ```